state-less/react-server-docs-md/src/pages/Collaborating.md

 We're *excited* to have you join the React Server community, and we look forward to collaborating with you to make this project even better!

 Head over to [Github](https://github.com/state-less/react-server) to get started.

+## Branching Guide for React Server

+This branching guide outlines a strategy that utilizes feature branches, release branches, and fix branches to improve your team's workflow and overall software development process for React Server.

+### Branching Overview

+There are three main types of branches in this strategy:

+1. Feature branches: feature/my-feature
+2. Release branches: release/v2.0.1-pre-alpha
+3. Fix branches: fix/issue-description

+### Branching Workflow

+#### Feature Branches

+- Create a new branch from the latest release branch.
+- Name the branch using the format: feature/my-feature
+- Work on your feature, committing changes as needed.
+- When the feature is complete, create a pull request to merge it into the release branch.

+#### Release Branches

+- Create a new release branch from the master branch.
+- Name the branch using the format: release/v2.0.1-pre-alpha
+- Merge completed feature branches into the release branch in iterations.
+- Test and review the release branch thoroughly.
+- When the release branch is stable and ready, create a pull request to merge it into the master branch.
+- Tag the new release on the master branch with the appropriate SemVer.

+#### Fix Branches

+- Create a new branch from the latest release or master branch, depending on where the issue is found.
+- Name the branch using the format: fix/issue-description
+- Work on the fix, committing changes as needed.
+- Create a pull request to merge the fix branch into both the release and master branches.

+### Important Notes

+- Master branch only receives stable SemVer releases merged from release branches.
+- Release branches receive completed features and undergo testing and review before merging into the master branch.
+- Branch protection is enabled on the master branch to ensure stability.